 A place for each

-Surely, river and ocean cruising both have their place and one or the other might not be for everyone.
-But onboard new Carnival Breeze this week in the Mediterranean we’re seeing an onboard experience that gives the best of both worlds.
+Surely, river and ocean cruising have their place, and one might not be for everyone.
+But onboard the new Carnival Breeze this week in the Mediterranean, we’re seeing an onboard experience that gives the best of both worlds.

-Senior Cruise Director John Heald holds port talks that give great detail on offered shore excursions, some of them reworked to host a small number of people, very much like the standard river cruise explorations ashore.
+Senior Cruise Director John Heald holds port talks that give great details on the shore excursions offered, some of them reworked to host a small number of people, very much like the standard river cruise explorations ashore.

 The big ship advantage

-A far wider variety of onboard programming on Carnival Breeze offers a distinct advantage too.
-Mediterranean ports are commonly close together and that can make for an exhausting rather than relaxing vacation.
-First-time big ship Mediterranean cruisers often limit off-ship exploring on some ports, saving time, energy and travel funds.
+A far wider variety of onboard programming on Carnival Breeze offers a distinct advantage, too.
+Mediterranean ports are commonly close together, and that can make for an exhausting rather than relaxing vacation.

-Regardless of what facilities or activities one might be interested in, on Carnival Breeze, like other ocean ships, they allow each day to be memorable, not just the ones where we get off the ship.
+Regardless of what facilities or activities one might be interested in, Carnival Breeze, like other ocean ships, allows each day to be memorable, not just the ones where we get off the ship.